Northern Lights!

 Grades 4-8

 Nimbus Dance Company of New York will be returning to show our campers some moves!
 As in previous summers, the campers will work with professional dancers to choreograph a performance.
 Its a ton of fun to be creative with your body and your senses.
-The campers will bring their art to stage at The Criterion in Bar Harbor as part of the Acadia Dance Festival.
-Final performance details are still in the works, but campers final performance will most likely occur on Friday, the 26th.
+The campers will bring their art to stage as part of the Acadia Dance Festival.
+Final performance details, including location, are still in the works, but campers final performance will most likely occur on Friday, August 1st, or Saturday, August 2nd.
 We strongly encourage all enrolled campers will participate in the final performance.

 Junior Maine Guide Camps are sponsored by Machias Savings Bank